 We aren’t taught how to write good notes when we are young.
-Now of course everyone has their own way of making notes the best of the best for them.
+Now, of course, everyone has their own way of making notes the best of the best for them.
 But while a lot of teachers assume we write notes for their classes no one teaches how to take them.
 This is not only something I find extremely frustrating.
-Sometimes teachers do lectures so very fast, but never has bothered to explain how to make concise, smart notes that make sense after lecture as well.
+Sometimes teachers do lectures so very fast but never has bothered to explain how to make concise, smart notes that make sense after the lecture as well.

 Some lectures can last up to 3 hours if not more, sometimes pushing through with no breaks, so we get home earlier, but again studies indicate that people can’t concentrate more than 45 minutes at a time and that is on a good day.

-Now let’s thing about this realistically.
+Now let’s think about this realistically.
 Tell someone who can sit calmly and concentrate when they are under 10?
 When older than 10 years old’s have issues too.
 And WHY would we even make students study like this?
-I mean again studies prove that the brain goes into a standby mode when we are sitting for a long time and that is when the mind starts to wander, or day dream.
+I mean again studies prove that the brain goes into a standby mode when we are sitting for a long time and that is when the mind starts to wander or daydream.
 I am not saying that students shouldn’t learn how to concentrate for more than 5 minutes at a time.
 But the kid’s age should be considered and making studying active rather than passive, would probably help students learn more anyway.

-So, not only do we take away the excitement from learning by making too many rules, we also make those students learn less, because physical movement literally helps walk the information into the brain.
+So, not only do we take away the excitement from learning by making too many rules, but we also make those students learn less because physical movement literally helps walk the information into the brain.

 Look education is a right that every child is supposed to have, but not at the price of their identity.
 The right doesn’t include them feeling like shit because they aren’t as good as the math geek (total respect to that math geek) in their class and because the way they understand sciences isn’t the conventional way.
 All great breakthroughs in science, biology and even art were made by people who had the audacity to look outside the box.
 Einstein is told to have been quite bad at school, but he is one of the most known scientists in the world.

 Changing the way schools are isn’t easy.
 But maybe we should start actually asking what do the students need.
 Even a simple question like, what did I miss when I was a student, is a great start.
-It would improve our students mental health a lot too.
-Making them see that their opinions mater.
+It would improve our student’s mental health a lot too.
+Making them see that their opinions matter.

 What do you guys think?
-What should we do to improve school, or do you think that I am totally wrong and schools are doing an amazing job with teaching today’s generation?
+What should we do to improve the schooling system, or do you think that I am totally wrong and schools are doing an amazing job with teaching today’s generation?

 Thanks for reading,